 … I hired Mr. Trucks to represent me in my worker’s comp claim.
 With his hard work, we won the case…

-Speak with a member of our legal team in a free consultation.
+Contact us today to speak with a member of our legal team in a free consultation.
 There is no obligation to move forward and no upfront fees if we represent you.
 We only get paid for our legal services if you obtain compensation.

 Free Consultation.
 Ph: (800) 762-8623.

-Am I Covered by Workers Compensation?
+Am I Covered by Workers’ Compensation Benefits?

 Michigan law requires employers who hire three or more employees or have one employee working at least 35 hours per week to have workers’ compensation insurance.
 This coverage helps provide medical and wage loss benefits to workers who suffer an injury arising out of and in the course of their employment.
 This is in accordance with the state’s Workers’ Disability Compensation Act.